jjg/recon-sentinel-hacking/journal.md

 Trying to build pandas causes me to loose connection with the board.
 It's not clear why, or if the board crashes/resets of if it's just the network that drops, but I'm going to give it one more try and if that doesn't work I might just re-write the script so it doesn't depend on pandas.

+Refactored [covid-lcd.py](./covid-lcd.py) to eliminate the pandas dependency and now it works as expected.
+Update the requirements.txt so it can be safely setup and run on the Rock w/o blowing it up.